ICOS-Carbon-Portal/pylib/docs/modules.md

             # Check if data access was successful.
             print(dobj.data.head())

-        If only the username argument is provided, the module prompts for user's password.
+        If only the username is provided, the module prompts for the password.
 Subsequent calls to the code above will always require input of password.
 <br>